 Most monasteries and temples in Tibet extend a warm welcome to visitors and even in remote areas they will often offer places to stay the night.
 Some of the monasteries visited on our trips include Samye, Ganden, and Jorkhang.
 Visiting a monastery in Tibet is a fascinating way to get an insight into the religion that has overwhelmingly shaped Tibet.

-The journey on the Friendship Highway is an epic drive over 850km between Kathmandu and Lhasa.
-It is, without doubt, one of the most spectacular journeys in the world.
+The journey on the Friendship Highway is an epic drive of over 850km between Kathmandu and Lhasa.
+It is, without a doubt, one of the most spectacular journeys in the world.

 The border crossing between Nepal and Tibet was closed after it was damaged in the 2015 earthquake.
 However, no other section of the highway is damaged so it is still possible to drive through Tibet right up to Rongphu Monastery and Everest base camp.